robertorolo/pyLPM/docs/source/geostatalgo.rst

 Geostat algorithms
 =======================

-To import plots module use:
+To import geostat algorithms module use:

 .. code:: python